 National-level data disaggregated by Indigenous status for 2007-08 included data from New South Wales, Queensland, Western Australia, South Australia and the Northern Territory.
 National-level data disaggregated by Indigenous status for 2008-09, 2009-10 and 2010-11 included data from New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory.
 National-level data disaggregated by Indigenous status for 2011-12 and subsequent years includes data from all 8 states and territories.
-Therefore, data disaggregated by Indigenous status for 2008-09, 2009-10 and 2010-11, and data for 2011-12 and subsequent years are not comparable with data for 2010-11 and prior years.
+Therefore, data disaggregated by Indigenous status from 2007-08 are not comparable to 2008-09, 2009-10 and 2010-11, and data for 2011-12 and subsequent years are not comparable with data for 2010-11 and prior years.